 - Broad goals.
-You want your goals to be SMART.
-"Get more leads sounds” like a great plan, but your team will have no idea how to execute this task.
+“Get more leads sounds” like a great plan, but your team will have no idea how to execute this task.
 Rephrase it as, “By the end of Q4 we want to increase the conversion rate for Service X ebook downloads by 20%.”

 - Changing your goals.
-Give yourself a 2 week grace period in the beginning of Q1 to determine if your goal is achievable.
+Give yourself a 2 week grace period in the beginning of your strategy execution to determine if your goal is achievable.
 After that time frame, don’t touch your goal, no matter how tempting it is.

 - Broken processes.
 It pays to take a step back and reevaluate your internal processes.
 Are you duplicating efforts?
 Do you have meetings that could be done in a chat room instead of a conference room?
 Improving your team’s efficiency may help with your goal, no matter what it is.

 You’ve developed your goals: now how are you going to meet them?
 It’s time to think about your content.
 How will you reach your personas?
 How will you prove to them that you have the solutions to their problems?
 Have your team brainstorm some content ideas.
 Will you be posting a weekly blog, creating how-to videos, or producing podcasts?
 Don’t just think about the information your personas need, think about how they want it to be presented.

 When you’ve come up with some ideas, commit to a content calendar.
 Of course, this is just a start – you can add to your calendar later, but make sure you have a content strategy that is designed to help your personas.
 Be sure to consider the time, effort, and budget it’s going to take to execute on this content strategy.
 If you can’t afford to create three videos a week, don’t say you’re going to.